aws-solutions-library-samples/real-time-analytics-spark-streaming/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**To Reproduce**
+Steps to reproduce the behavior.

+**Expected behavior**
+A clear and concise description of what you expected to happen.

 **Please complete the following information about the solution:**
-- [ ] Version: [e.g. v1.1.0]
+- [ ] Version: [e.g. v1.0.0]

+To get the version of the solution, you can look at the description of the created CloudFormation stack.
+For example, "_(SO0016) - RealTime-Analytics with Spark Streaming.
+Version **v1.0.0**_".

 - [ ] Region: [e.g. us-east-1]
-- [ ] Stack parameters (please make sure not to include any sensitive information such as IP address)
 - [ ] Was the solution modified from the version published on this repository?
 - [ ] If the answer to the previous question was yes, are the changes available on GitHub?

-**To Reproduce**
-Steps to reproduce the behavior

-**Expected behavior**
-A clear and concise description of what you expected to happen.
+- [ ] Have you checked your [service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) for the sevices this solution [uses](https://docs.aws.amazon.com/solutions/latest/real-time-analytics-spark-streaming/resources.html)?

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem (please **DO NOT include sensitive information**).

 **Additional context**
 Add any other context about the problem here.